 Owned and operated by the same company that runs the Parador hotel in Baiona, the Parador de Pontevedra hotel in the walled city of Pontevedra, Spain is decorated very similarly on the inside, with medieval flourishes throughout.
 While the outside of the hotel is not nearly as impressive as its sister hotel in Baiona, the city of Pontevedra is a charming little place in and of itself, with a network of narrow stone streets that are perfect for exploring on foot.
 Both Parador hotels in Baiona and Pontevedra boast a delicious buffet breakfast.

 Torre do Rio – Caldas de Reis, Spain

 The Torre do Rio hotel in Caldas de Reis, Spain is a true gem.
 While the hotel is located a short distance (and up a hill) outside the city center, the climb up to the hotel is worth the extra effort.
 This place is absolutely magical.
 In fact, it’s one of the most memorable hotels I’ve ever stayed at anywhere in the world!
 Surrounded by the Rio Umia on three sides, the Torre do Rio features a large waterfall flowing into the swimming pool, majestic gardens, a spectacularly designed dining room, and luxurious beds that are fit for a king and queen.

 Hotel Compostela – Santiago de Compostela, Spain

-On the last night of “The Way of St. James Bike Tour” with Fold N’ Visit Cycling Holidays, you’ll spend the evening at Hotel Compostela – located just a short distance from the cathedral that serves as the final destination for the pilgrims hiking the Camino.
+On the last night of “The Way of St. James Bike Tour” with Top Bike Tours Portugal, you’ll spend the evening at Hotel Compostela – located just a short distance from the cathedral that serves as the final destination for the pilgrims hiking the Camino.
 The outside of the hotel may not be super memorable, but the rooms are large and the location is ideal for the very last night of a week-long cycling adventure in northwestern Portugal and Spain.